SUNET/pkcs11_ca/docs/source/usage.rst

 .. code-block:: python

-   # Lets run a python script with runs dehydrated and responds to the CA's ACME challenge
+   # Run this python script with runs dehydrated and also responds to the CA's ACME challenge
    from typing import Union
    import threading
    from http.server import BaseHTTPRequestHandler, HTTPServer